 International Institute for Ammonia Refrigeration.

-ODS and substitute refrigerants, unless specifically exempted, may only be purchased by EPA-certified technicians.
+ODSs and non-exempt substitutes may only be purchased by certified technicians.
 This purchasing restriction does not apply to refrigeration or A/C equipment containing ODS refrigerants, nor does it apply to the retail sale of such equipment.

 In addition to the confiscation of the ODSs, those in possession of illegally obtained ODSs may become the target of an investigation by the U.S. Customs Service, the EPA, and/or the Internal Revenue Service (IRS) that may result in fines or imprisonment.